Nagoo/etereo-dna/_docs/conflict-handling.md

 How is this intended to be used?
 --------------------------------

-The policy lives in a google doc and has been "signed" by about 80% of the Crispers so far (as of Jan 2015)
+The policy lives in a google doc and has been "signed" by about 80% of the etéreotypes so far (as of Jan 2015)

 Signing the doc is a personal commitment - "I intend to follow this process".
 It also acts as a "permission" to hold each other accountable for following the process.
 That way we can help remind each other - "Hey Joe, I hear you complaining about Lisa.
 So are you going to bring it up with Lisa, or let it go?"